Ahead of visit to Israel, US's Blinken presses Hamas to accept new proposal for Gaza cease-fire

 The International Court of Justice, a separate body, is investigating whether Israel has committed acts of genocide in the ongoing war in Gaza, with any ruling expected to take years.
 Israel has rejected allegations of wrongdoing and accused both international courts of bias.

 In the Hamas-led attack on Oct.
-7 that triggered the war, militants stormed through army bases and farming communities across southern Israel, killing some 1,200 people, mostly civilians, and taking around 250 hostages.
-Israel's massive air, sea and ground offensive in Gaza has killed at least 34,488 Palestinians, mostly women and children, according to Gaza’s Health Ministry, which does not distinguish between civilians and combatants in its tally.
+7, militants stormed through army bases and farming communities across southern Israel, killing some 1,200 people, mostly civilians, and taking around 250 hostages.
+Israel's air, sea and ground offensive in Gaza has killed at least 34,488 Palestinians, mostly women and children, according to Gaza’s Health Ministry, which does not distinguish between civilians and combatants in its tally.

 Israel blames the high civilian death toll on Hamas because the militants fight from dense, residential areas.
 The military says it has killed over 12,000 militants, without providing evidence.

-The war has driven around 80% of Gaza's population of 2.3 million from their homes, caused vast destruction in several towns and cities, and pushed northern Gaza to the brink of famine.
+The war has driven around 80% of Gaza's population of 2.3 million from their homes and pushed northern Gaza to the brink of famine.

 Follow AP's coverage of the war at https://apnews.com/hub/israel-hamas-war